07: The West Road

 The old priest had his left forearm tucked behind his tall back, where it hooked the elbow of the other long arm and held it wedged behind him, from whence it dangled down to sway slowly to the cadence of each of his deliberate steps.

-Finishing our tea, he suggested that we walk the grounds of the mission, and for him to show me the changes.
+Finishing our tea, he suggested we walk the grounds of the mission, and for him to show me the changes.

 From his office we strolled to the barn-like building of the church, which looks out over the breadth of the Zambezi River where it curls south out of Angola, loosely cradled in the flatness of the Lozi plain.
 In the distant far bank across the river the scrawny straggle of civilization was strewn about like the chaff from a village threshing floor.